JeffDeCola/my-packer-image-builds/docs/_includes/README.md

 ## DOCKER IMAGES

-_You can also build docker images using a dockerfile as shown in [my-docker-image-builds](https://github.com/JeffDeCola/my-docker-image-builds)._
+_You can also build docker images using a Dockerfile as shown in [my-docker-image-builds](https://github.com/JeffDeCola/my-docker-image-builds)._

 * [jeffs-docker-image-alpine](https://github.com/JeffDeCola/my-packer-image-builds/tree/master/docker-images/jeffs-docker-image-alpine)